 When we look at someone across the tube carriage, a man scratching his nose, reading the FT, we see facets of a person who will doubtless remain unknown to us.
 When we read of such a man in a fictional world it looks, superficially, as if something similar is happening.
-But the facets of the man are in fact facets of the story into which his features collapse.
+But the facets of the man are in fact tributaries of the story into which his features flow.
 Similarly, with objects: The facet of a vase described in a fiction should not be confused with the facet of a vase we see in a room, the facet of an object which is only partially known to us, for it is, rather, a single facet of the ongoing story, the fiction, which is laid out before us in its entirety and conceals nothing.
 The facet of the vase is a facet of, for example, the protagonist’s aristocratic taste, purity, melancholy, or a whole number of things assigned retrospectively or contextually by the rest of the fiction.

 In short, we don’t read the attributes of, say, Sherlock Holmes as we would attributes of an individual with unknown properties, as we do when we look at someone across the carriage from us on the tube.
 We see attributes like “the cold analytical mind”, the pipe smoking etc as attributes of the story.
 The story in this sense has no gaps - the thin man’s crooked smile, the blueness of the vase, are not partial aspects of the vase and the man respectively, they are aspects of the story, which has no gaps at all because all its parts - sentences, descriptions etc – are laid before us in their entirety.